Mysteriza/currencyconverter-mysteriza/README.md

    - Find "Currency Converter" in the list and click the "+" button to add it to your desktop.
 4. **Configure the Desklet**:
    - Right-click the desklet and select Configure.
-   - Enter your ExchangeRate-API key (get one for free at https://www.exchangerate-api.com).
+   - Enter your OpenExchangeRates App ID (get one for free at https://openexchangerates.org).
    - Select your base and target currencies (e.g., USD to IDR).
    - Customize the appearance (size, colors, transparency) as desired.
 5. **Requirements**:
    - Cinnamon desktop environment (tested on Cinnamon 5.x).
    - Internet connection for fetching exchange rates.
-   - An API key from ExchangeRate-API.
+   - An API key from OpenExchangeRates.
    - libsoup library for HTTP requests.